January 1, 2023

 The self-employment deduction can be found on IRS Schedule 1 (Form 1040).

-Many self-employed individuals have the option of working from home.
-If you work from home, you may be eligible to take the home office deduction.
-Now, you don’t actually have to own a home to claim the home office deduction.
-The deduction is available for both homeowners and renters.
+If you work from home, you may be eligible to take the home office deduction, which is available for both qualifying homeowners and renters.
+In other words, you don't actually have to own a home to claim the deduction.

 Generally, to qualify for the deduction, your home office must meet two conditions.

-So how much can you deduct?
+So how much can you deduct for your home office space?
 The IRS gives you two options to calculate the deduction.
 You could use the “simplified option,” where you can deduct $5 per square foot of your home office space, up to 300 square feet.

-You may also choose the “regular method,” where you add up the actual expenses associated with your home office space (e.g., insurance, utilities, etc).
-This method involves a little more work, because you’d need to calculate the qualified expenses based on the percentage of the home that’s designated for your business.
+You may also choose the “regular method,” where you add up the actual expenses associated with your home office space (e.g., insurance, utilities, etc.).
+This method involves a little more work, because generally speaking, you’d need to calculate the qualified expenses based on the percentage of the home that’s designated for your business.

 Keep in mind that these are simply general guidelines for the deduction.
 For complete eligibility and deductibility details, consult the IRS or a tax professional.

-If you’re self-employed, you may have to purchase your own health insurance coverage.
-This can be a significant expense, but you may be able to deduct your premiums if you’re self-employed and reported a net profit for the given tax year.
+If you’re self-employed, you probably purchase your own health insurance policy from the marketplace (unless you’re covered on someone else’s plan).
+This can be a significant expense.
+However, if you qualify, you may be able to deduct your healthcare premiums on your tax return.

-The maximum amount that you’re allowed to deduct for these contributions is subject to special calculation rules and other limitations.
+Also keep in mind that the maximum amount that you’re allowed to deduct for your retirement contributions is subject to special calculation rules and other limitations.
 So it’s best to consult the IRS (Publication 560) or a tax professional to double-check your math.

 Looking for more?
 Here are some additional expenses that you may be able to deduct.
 This list is not exhaustive but gives you a general idea of what to keep an eye out for as you track your business expenses.